quentinsf/icsv2ledger/README.md

 credit=3
 debit=4
 accounts_map=mappings.CHQ
+payees_map=payees.CHQ
 no_header=False
 </pre>

-In the configuration file you need to specify the account name to use, the currency of the account, the column containing the date, the format of the dates in that column, the column contain the description, the columns contain credits and debits, the file which contains the mappings of payees to account names and whether or not the CSV file has no header line.
+In the configuration file you need to specify the account name to use, the currency of the account, the column containing the date, the format of the dates in that column, the column contain the description, the columns contain credits and debits, the file which contains the mappings of payees to account names, the file which contains the mapping of CSV payees to ledger payees and whether or not the CSV file has no header line.

 Note if your bank uses negative numbers for debits, just set the debit column to -1 and icsv2ledger will ignore the debits.